NguenDung/NguenDung.github.io/_posts/2024-07-14-Over-The-Wire-Bandit-Full-Levels-Tutorial.md

 ## Conclusion

-There are tons of Bandit guides out there, but this series is **my** take with my workflow, notes, and explanations.
-Even if you just skim, I hope it helps you learn faster.
+There are tons of Bandit guides out there from other Blog to Youtube videos, but i made this series is **my** take with my own style of workflow, notes, and explanations.
+Even if you just skim, I hope it will helps you learn faster.

 Finishing Bandit feels like leveling up from “Linux noob” to “terminal ninja” 🥷:
 - The command line becomes a friendly tool.